 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), American Psychiatric Association, Arlington, VA 2013.

-- 2013 National Survey on Drug Use and Health: Detailed Tables.
-Center for Behavioral Health Statistics and Quality; Substance Abuse and Mental Health Administration, MD 2014.
+- 2015 National Survey on Drug Use and Health: Detailed Tables.
+Substance Abuse and Mental Health Administration, Rockville, MD 2016.

 - Rosenblum A, Parrino M, Schnoll SH, et al. Prescription opioid abuse among enrollees into methadone maintenance treatment.
 Drug Alcohol Depend 2007; 90:64.